GingerNinja23/ipop-documentation/EASY-IPOP-Test-and-Deployment.md

-For easier deployment and test ipop, we provide ipop-test script. https://github.com/ipop-project/ipop-test
+For easier deployment and test of ipop, we provide ipop-test script. https://github.com/ipop-project/ipop-test

 ipop-test provides test harness for ipop and helps deploying multiple ipop-nodes in a single VM.
 It leverages python unittest framework (https://docs.python.org/2/library/unittest.html).
 With this script, you can deploy and run multiple ipop-nodes in a single blank VM.